 Lewis-Williams and Dowson’s ideas were quite novel and still generate some discussion today over the role altered states of consciousness could have played in the production of rock art, since hallucinations are quite easily induced.
 Of course there have been quite a few valid criticisms about the model, such as the universality of the entoptic forms across time, and that the model still doesn’t explain the meaning behind the rock art, but provides a really plausible explanation for how they might have originated.
 And there’s been renewed interest in the role of shamanism, and in particular the role of trance, in the production of rock art, which in itself may not be universal.

 But the point about shamanism is why the story of the trippin’ wallabies is so intriguing.
 While ‘shamanism’ implies some sort of agency, that the entering into an altered state of consciousness via narcotics (where and if applicable) is a deliberate act, could some rock art have been produced accidentally through the same means?
-Another possibility for non-deliberate agency in the creation of rock art could be mental illness, as seen in this early 20th century engravings on the wall of a dementia praecox sufferer.
+Another possibility for non-deliberate agency in the creation of rock art could be mental illness, as seen in this early.

 I’m quite sure getting stoned was probably not a factor behind the rock art at the site I’m investigating, at least it would be highly unlikely they were stoned like the wallabies.
 But it would be an interesting line of inquiry to look into ethnographic examples of narcotic use or inducing an altered state of consciousness among traditional peoples in Southeast Asia, to see if such a possibility could exist in the region.